NirmalHegde/Movie-Nominator/README.md

 This project was created for Shopify's Frontend Developer Challenge, The Shoppies!
 This project allows you to search for any movie on the OMDB API (https://www.omdbapi.com/) in order to nominate them (up to 5).
 Hope you Enjoy!

 ## Link to Project
-https://the-shoppies-595bc.web.app/ (Link to web application
+https://the-shoppies-595bc.web.app/ (Link to full web application)

 https://shoppiesserver.herokuapp.com (Server side view of GraphiQL)